akshseh/Nim_Documentation/README.md

 ```

 ### Arrays
 An array is a simple fixed length container.
 Each element in an array has the same type.
 The array's index type can be any ordinal type.
+They are like classic C arrays, their size is specified at compile-time and cannot be given or changed at runtime.

 Arrays can be constructed using []